What are the pinch points when it comes to EdTech and FE colleges?

 So, are you saying it depends on the vision of the leadership team?

-ETF is currently working on our leadership framework – what competencies are needed for leadership – and we have weaved digital skills and digital understanding in it.
+ETF is currently working on our leadership framework – looking at what competencies are needed for leadership.
+We have weaved digital skills and digital understanding in it.
 For me, these competencies are essential to drive digital transformation.

 What is your ideal vision for EdTech in the FE sector, going into the future?